 - Vitamins are smallish molecules that your body needs to keep itself running properly.
 The body can produce its own vitamin D, but generally vitamins must be provided by food.
 The human body needs 13 different vitamins.
 A diet of fresh, natural food usually provides all of the vitamins that you need.
 Processing tends to destroy vitamins; so many processed foods are "fortified" with man-made vitamins.

 - Minerals are elements that our bodies must have in order to create specific molecules needed in the body.
 Food provides these minerals.
 If they are lacking in the diet, then various problems and diseases can arise.
 Calcium is the most obvious mineral — your body used it to build bones.

 - Fats have gotten a bad reputation.
 However, although you hear a lot about why you shouldn't have it, you actually need to eat fat.
 Certain vitamins are fat-soluble (vitamins A, D, E and K are all fat-soluble).
 The only way to get these vitamins is to eat fat.
-Another reason you need to eat fat: In the same way that there are essential amino acids, there are essential fatty acids (for example, Linoleic acid used to build cell membranes).
+Another reason you need to eat fat: In the same way that there are essential amino acids, there are essential fatty acids (for example, linoleic acid used to build cell membranes).
 You must obtain these fatty acids from food you eat because your body has no way to make them.
-Fat turns out to be a good source of energy.
 Fat contains twice as many calories per gram as carbohydrates or proteins.
 Your body can burn fat as fuel when necessary.

 - Fiber you have eaten simply passes straight through, untouched by the digestive system.
 But it is an important part of good nutrition just the same.
 Fiber intake has been positively linked to cholesterol reduction, better bowel function and even a reduction in the risk of certain cancers.